 When walking uphill on a narrow, cliff-bordered trail, you will usually be working harder than when you’re going downhill on the same trail.
 You’ll probably be somewhat tired, and you’ll be focused mostly on the ground just in front of you, picking the best spots for your next steps.
 In addition, your awareness of activity farther along the trail will be less than someone coming down the hill, who’ll be looking downward into a broader field of vision.

-For these reasons, it’s most appropriate for downhill hikers on narrow, cliff or mountain trails to yield to those coming up the hill.
+For these reasons, it’s most appropriate for downhill hikers on narrow, cliffs or mountain trails to yield to those coming up the hill.
 Downhill hikers on a trail bordered by steep cliffs or drop-offs should assess the situation early and move to a trailside area that allows the uphill hiker to be farthest away from the drop-off.
 The downhiller may need to move back up the hill a short distance to find such an area.

 Muddy Trails and Water Crossings

 When meeting other hikers on narrow, muddy trails, a good idea is to decide who passes first based on the location of the muck.
-You’ll generally find yourself walking on your right side of a trail when passing another hiker.
+You’ll generally find yourself walking on the right side of a trail when passing another hiker.
 If you approach an area where the path is muddier on your right side, you will need to move to the left, and the oncoming hiker should yield.
 Likewise, you should yield if the trail is less muddy on your right side.
 If both sides of the trail are equally muddy, then the best approach is to call out to the oncoming hikers and decide who will pass first.

 Rocky areas on a trail are often best handled in a manner similar to muddy and water-covered areas.
 You should yield and allow oncoming hikers to proceed if your side of the trail is more passable.
 If the entire trail is equally rocky, then a brief discussion should decide who passes first.